-Neighbourhood parks may include active and passive uses as identified based on the recommendations of the Active Together Master Plan Update 2013, balancing the needs of the City as a whole and those of the local community.
-Land intended for Neighbourhood Parks shall be greater than 1 ha in size and should be rectangular in shape.
-Sites shall have flat topography (2% slope), be easily developed, and include electrical, water, and storm sewer servicing (sanitary servicing may be required, dependent on park programming).
-Sites shall provide connections to transit, automobile routes, pedestrian and bike paths, and shall be situated generally within ten minutes (800m) of residents to be served.
-The intended park site shall be situated in a location which is uninterrupted from intended community by arterial roads or highways, rail lines, and major physical barriers such as valley lands, water bodies, or ravines.
+Neighbourhood parks may include active and passive uses as identified in the Active Together Master Plan Update 2013, balancing the needs of the City as a whole and those of the local community.
+Land intended for Neighbourhood Parks shall be generally greater than 1 ha in size and should be rectangular in shape.
+Sites shall have flat topography (2% slope), be easily developed, and incorporate Low Impact Development strategies as per Policy 3.6.6.4 and 3.6.6.8 of VOP 2010.
+Sites shall provide connections to transit, automobile routes, pedestrian and bike paths, and shall be situated generally within a ten minute walking radius (800m) of residents to be served.
+The intended park site shall be situated in a location which is uninterrupted from the community by arterial roads or highways, rail lines, and major physical barriers such as valley lands, water bodies, or ravines.
 Extensive street frontage including visibility from adjacent homes to encourage passive surveillance shall be considered.
 Sites shall be unencumbered by any easements, utilities, or access routes.